mmondics/aiops-z/README.md

     ![aiops-insights](images/aiops-insights.png)

-    On this page, we see visualizations of two of the main goals of CP4AIOps - Improved Mean Time to Restore (MTTR) and Reduction of Noise.
+    On this page, you see visualizations of two of the main goals of CP4AIOps - Improved Mean Time to Restore (MTTR) and Reduction of Noise.

     **Mean Time to Resolution (MTTR)** is the total time period from the start of a failure to resolution.
 For business-critical applications, downtime of just a few minutes can mean thousands or millions of dollars' worth of lost revenue.
 IBM Cloud Pak for AIOps reduces MTTR by using AI-driven insights to recommend actions and runbooks to solve the issue more quickly.